tejacques/es-safe-navigation/README.md

 myVar.some.property = 5;
 ```

-Because the assignment scenario makes an assumption about that shape and type of the object being modified, it may not be a good candidate for inclusion.
+Because the assignment scenario makes an assumption about that shape and type of the object being modified, it isn't a good candidate for inclusion.
 A good example of why is that typos would create new parts of the object, rather than throwing an exception.
+It is being mentioned here mainly to show it isn't viable.